Globalshift.co.uk - copyright © 2009 to 2024; All rights reserved.

 Offshore production began in Ghana from the Saltpond field in 1978.
 The field was abandoned in 1985 and rejuvenated in 2002.
 Although other small shallow water oil fields may be developed no substantial new oil from shallow waters is forecast.

 The discovery of deep water oil in 2007, which led to the Jubilee field coming onstream in 2010, has rapidly increased output from Ghana.
-Many nearby fields in development will sustain growth.
+Many nearby fields are in development and should sustain growth for a period.
 The TEN group of fields came onstream in 2016.

-Associated gas resources from the Jubilee field also came onstream in 2015 providing Ghana with substantial new supplies.
-Marketed gas production and consumption started in 2003 and, with deep water gas, the country is now unlikely to need further gas out of the West African Gas pipeline.
+Associated gas resources from the Jubilee field were first utilised onshore in 2015 providing Ghana with substantial new indigenous supplies.
+Small volumes of marketed gas production and consumption had started in 2003 but, with deep water gas, the country is now unlikely to need further gas out of the West African Gas pipeline.

-Ghana has no onshore production and none is forecast by Globalshift.
+Ghana has no onshore production due to a lack of basin cover.
+None is forecast by Globalshift.

 Land area (sq kms)